Roger Williams Park: History

+Roger Williams Speedway

+From at least 1915 to about 1949, the park contained a half-mile racetrack that ran from Elmwood Avenue to Broad Street.
+The track normally hosted harness races; it was a particularly popular Fourth of July attraction.
+In 1924 it was the site of an army hurdle race.

 2016 renovations

 The Rhode Island Foundation began a renovation effort in the park in 2016 as a celebration of their centennial, beginning with the park's historic bandstand in December 2016.
 The renovations will expand to other park buildings and entrances.
 In June 2017, a dedicated bike and pedestrian lane was added to Frederick Green Memorial Boulevard as part of these renovations, although this change was opposed by some Cranston residents, including Cranston mayor Allan Fung.

 Gateway visitor center

 In Fall 2022, a Gateway and Visitor Center for the park opened on Broad Street.
 Designed by INFORM studio, the center is intended to increase community access to the park.
 The center provides information about public events, amenities, and services in Roger Williams Park and in the surrounding neighborhood.

 Layout

 The park contains seven lakes which comprise approximately 98 acre, and it is located in the southernmost part of the city of Providence bordering the city of Cranston.
 It was designed by Horace Cleveland in 1878 and was constructed in the 1880s.
 Many of the roads, bridges, and sidewalks were built by the Works Progress Administration from 1935 to 1940.
 The National Trust for Historic Preservation called Roger Williams Park one of the finest urban parks in the US in their 2000 annual report.